 Losing weight and gaining wealth might seem like incompatible goals.
 After all, Americans spend $33 billion on weight-loss products every year, according to the Boston Medical Center.

 But you can lose weight without buying into weight-loss products or services.
 We’ve identified five methods supported by scientific research.

 1. Drink water before eating

-Mounting evidence suggests that drinking water before meals can aid weight loss.
+Mounting evidence suggests that drinking water before meals can aid weight loss efforts.

-For example, a study published in the research journal Obesity in 2015 found that drinking 500 milliliters of water — roughly one 16-ounce glass — 30 minutes before eating main meals can help obese adults lose weight.
+For example, a study published in the research journal Obesity in 2015 found that drinking 500 milliliters of water — roughly one 16-ounce glass — 30 minutes before eating their main meals can help obese adults lose weight.

-Over a 12-week period, the study participants who were instructed to “preload” with water before meals lost an average of 2.87 pounds more than the participants who did not preload.
+Over a 12-week period, the study participants who were instructed to “preload” with water before meals lost an average of 2.87 pounds more than the participants who did not preload with water.

 Study co-author Helen Parretti, a lecturer at England’s University of Birmingham, explains: